cakephp/docs/en/core-libraries/time.rst

     // Output here is known.
     echo $time->format('Y-m-d H:i:s');

-Immutable dates and times are useful in entity objects as they prevent accidental modifications, and force changes to be explicit.
+Immutable dates and times are useful in entities as they prevent accidental modifications, and force changes to be explicit.
 Using immutable objects helps the ORM to more easily track changes, and ensure that date and datetime columns are persisted correctly::